 We have two programs:

 Program II [30 semester hours]- "fast-track" for those who have at least 30 semester hours of college credit in Bible, theology or church history.
 Program II students can complete the M.A.
 (Muslim Studies) in as little as one year.
-Students would need to complete 5 one-week intensives to meet residence requirements.
-We offer six intensives a year two in January and four in July.

 This degree prepares students for roles such as field missionary, international development worker, campus ministry among Muslim students, or international business in Muslim contexts.
 For those interested in working in the market place, since 9/11 the government, as well as NGO’s, are looking for experts in this area.
 Go to an online job search and type in “Muslim Studies”or “Islam” and watch the results.

 "The Zwemer Center for Muslim Studies is a beautiful and strategic combination of crucial research and actual teaching.
 Would that more institutes like this studded the world of missions.
 They are a must."